web-differently12/developer-edition-docker-compose/README.md

 1. Create a VM on your cloud provider of choice, and install Docker.

-2. Create a directory that contains the following files from this repo:
+2. Create a directory and copy in the following files from this repo:
 - `docker-compose.yml`
 - `endpoints.yml`
 - `credentials.yml`